school-of-data/GIS-curriculum/kenya/module9/module9.md

 **Resampling** refers to changing the cell values due to changes in the raster cell grid and there are only 2 options: (1) **upsampling** refers to cases where we are converting to higher resolution/smaller cells and (2) **downsampling** is resampling to lower resolution/larger cell sizes.

 Let us imagine the following exercise.
-We need to identify the population numbers for each category of land cover we have defined in the Pampanga province.
+We need to identify the population numbers for each category of land cover we have defined in the Kiambu County.
 As explained above, we need to _pre-process_ the data we have in order to get viable results from our analysis, i.e. in our case, we need to bring both our raster datasets to the same spatial resolution.
 As detailed above, we can either increase or decrease the pixels’ dimensions.
 It must be highlighted that resample, with up or downscale, will involve an interpolation process (see page 12 for more details) - so the result introduces a statistical error.
 The usual practice is to resample all rasters to correspond to the raster with the lower resolution, but again this decision must be taken with consideration to all factors.
 Detailing the decision making process for resampling raster layers far exceeds the scope of this curriculum.

 A difference between the 2 products must be highlighted: the LandCover product covers the **entire area** of the considered extent, as opposed to the HSRL product, where the raster layer contains strictly the cell where values above 0 exist.
 This situation poses issues when interpolation cell values to resample, because no matter the interpolation method chosen, that would take into consideration the surrounding pixels, following a specific well-defined algorithm and in this particular situation, the edge pixels are not at the edge of the study region, but within it.
 Therefore, in our demonstrative case, we will consider upsampling the Land Cover product from 100m to 30m resolution to match the LandCover product resolution.
 The resampling method we choose is crucial, as results can vary significantly.
 For the purpose of demonstration, we will resample the LandCover product using 2 different methods - Nearest Neighbour and Mode.